-I was born in 1993 in a beautiful country called Malaysia, in the city of Kuala Lumpur.
-Growing up in an immensely diverse country, I lived and learned with friends and colleagues of varied races through primary school till college.
+I was born in 1993 in the city of Kuala Lumpur, Malaysia.
+Growing up in an immensely diverse country, I lived and learned with friends and colleagues of varied ethnicities through primary school till college.

-As a kid, I spoke 3 languages: Malay, Mandarin, and English, which was not uncommon among Malaysians.
-We were required to learn our national language and English was the main language used in teaching Science and Math classes.
-I learnt to speak Mandarin from my parents and mostly at my national Chinese primary school - SJK(C) Khe Beng, while I continued learning the language through my secondary education at SMK Kota Kemuning, a national secondary school.
+As a kid, I learned to speak 3 languages: Malay, Mandarin, and English, which was not uncommon among Malaysians.
+We were required to learn our national language (Malay) and English was the medium used to teach Science and Math classes.
+I learned to speak Mandarin from my parents and mostly at my public Chinese primary school - SJK (C) Khe Beng, while I continued learning the language through my secondary education at SMK Kota Kemuning, a public secondary school.

-Born to a mechanical engineer and a teacher, my siblings and I were exposed to the world of knowledge from a tender age.
-Our family members enjoy a close relationship with each other, and preserve Chinese family traditions as proud Malaysians.
+Born to a mechanical engineer and a mathematics teacher, my siblings and I were exposed to the world of scientific knowledge from a tender age.
+Our family members enjoy a close relationship with each other and preserve Chinese family traditions as proud Malaysians.

 I grew up without a great deal of electronic entertainment; I spent most of my time playing the piano, reading, or playing outdoors.
 Those activities cultivated my interests today; I'm a huge fan of classical music and sports, especially football (soccer).